‘By the grace of God’

 “I am convinced a miracle happened and a small handful of us were able to witness it,” he said.
 “Mary’s story changed me forever.”

 On a recent morning, five years after her heart stopped, Mary returns for a checkup.
-In an exam room at the Congenital Heart Center at Helen DeVos Children’s Hospital, she walks on a treadmill for an exercise stress test.
+In an exam room at the Congenital Heart Center at Helen DeVos Children’s Hospital, which didn’t exist when she was younger, she walks on a treadmill for an exercise stress test.

 Around her neck hangs a gold chain with a medal of Mary, the mother of Jesus.
 Her mother gave it to her after the ordeal five years ago.
 She has worn it ever since.